Backup Testing and Recovery Readiness — Can You Actually Recover?

 - You've never tested a full restore.

-- Your provider confirms that backups are running without issues — and that's good news.
+- Your provider confirms backups are running without issues — and that's good news.
 But a successful backup execution doesn't guarantee it will be restorable the day you actually need it.
 The independent test complements what your provider is already doing well.

 - You want to know how much time and data you'd lose in an incident.